VivekkumarChauhan/Facial-emotion-recognition/README.md

 # Racial Emotion Recognition Project

 ## Overview
 This project implements a Facial Emotion Recognition system using deep learning techniques to analyze and classify emotions from facial expressions.
-The model is trained on a curated dataset and can detect emotions such as happiness, sadness, surprise, anger, and more, enhancing human-computer interaction j.
+The model is trained on a curated dataset and can detect emotions such as happiness, sadness, surprise, anger, and more, enhancing human-computer interaction .
 ## Table of Contents

 - [Features](#features)